argv-minus-one/gzdoom-use-to-pickup/README.md

 Toggles on/off the functionality of this mod.

 This is a client-side option.
 In multiplayer games, players may independently decide whether they want to use this, or use the vanilla pickup behavior.

+### Toggle Enabled

+A key binding for toggling the mod on/off.
+This also appears in the “Customize Controls” menu.

 ## Credits